tingchunyin/Term1/term_1.md

 call GetNumOfWins_driver('Albon');
 ```

-After updating, we can see Albon now has 1 win in total and the update is being recorded in the table race_results_add by a trigger.
+After updating, we can see Albon now has 2 wins in total and the update is being recorded in the table race_results_add by a trigger.

 ## More Data Marts regarding specific racetracks